jsebrech/sweet-suspense/README.md

 1. Importing the ESM module `./components/on-demand/on-demand.js`
    (the path and filename is derived by convention from the custom element's name, and relative to the current document)
-2. Running the default export (function) of that module to register the element
+2. Optionally: running the default export function of that module to register the element

 To override the path that it loads from, set the root attribute: